jorgebucaran/hyperapp/README.md

 The app starts off with `init` as the initial state.
 Our code doesn't explicitly maintain any state.
 Instead, we define actions to transform it and a view to visualize it.
 The view returns a plain object representation of the DOM known as a virtual DOM, and Hyperapp updates the real DOM to match it whenever the state changes.

 Now it's your turn!
 Experiment with the code a bit.
 Spend some time thinking about how the view reacts to changes in the state.
 Can you add a button that resets the counter back to zero?
-And for extra points, how about multiple counters?
+Or how about multiple counters?

 ## Help, I'm stuck!